What is Huntington’s Disease?

 What is Juvenile Huntington’s Disease?

 Juvenile Huntington’s disease (JHD) is a rare form of the illness where you develop symptoms before the age of 21.
-Less than 10% of people with HD will have Juvenile-onset.
+Less than 10% of people with Huntington's disease will have Juvenile-onset.

 - It may become harder to concentrate, learn new things, follow instructions and remember things.